Claremont Fan Court School: Fan Court School (1932-1978)

 In 1932 a preparatory school for boys was founded at a small house called The Lodge in Banstead, Surrey.
 The school briefly moved to Warren House before again moving to Fan Court, Chertsey in 1934, when it also received its formal constitution and was admitted to the Incorporated Association of Preparatory Schools.

 In its early years, only five pupils attended, hailing from South Africa, USA and England.
 This rose to 56 prior to the outbreak of World War II and up to 85 by 1956.
 The school magazine was called Vox Leonis (named after the lion on the school crest).
 The Old Boys’ Club and Friends of Fan Court were established in 1936 and 1947 respectively.
 A summer garden party called Fan Court Day was held annually to celebrate the school's community and included entertainments, exhibitions and speeches.

 During World War II the possibility of evacuating the school to Canada or the Bahamas was considered, however never occurred.
 The School planted a tree to mark the end of the war in 1945.

 In 1967 a junior school for boys and girls was opened at Fan Court.
 Girls were able to stay at Fan Court until the age of 10 when they became eligible for entrance into Claremont School.
-This further strengthened the connection between the two schools that had existed since Fan Court had been established.
+This further strengthened the connection between the two schools that had existed since Fan Court was established.
 Other demonstrations of this link include: Claremont's financial support in 1955 for the construction of Fan Court's swimming pool, alternate-year joint parties beginning in 1964, a joint carol service in 1967 and joint meetings from 1967 onwards by committees and Friends of the schools.